Mixtini/cocktails-guide-book/README.md

 ## API Service

 We use firebase functions to be our API serverless service.
-Due to cost considerations, we will not use database in the early stage.
-All data save as the JSON file in the _data_ folder.
+And firebase database for our database.
+The database snapshot will save in /database folder.

 ### Install dependency